Sneylis/Shafran/README.md

 # Shafran

-Make for Secware <3
+Made for Secware <3

-sharphound 2.6.0
+SharpHound 2.6.0
-running command `Sharphound.exe -c All` so gonna work in BloodHound 5.0.0 (CE version)
+Running command Sharphound.exe -c All, so it should work with BloodHound 5.0.0 (CE version).

 Encoding SharpHound:

-- AES -> Base64
+    AES → Base64

-Run as Shellcode with MalDev golang library
+Executed as shellcode using the MalDev Golang library.

-You can Download Shafran from source or Realise
+You can download Shafran from the source or release.

 Problem:

-- Freeze after work =( but you will have .zip for Bloodhound
+    Freezes after execution , but you will still get a .zip file for BloodHound.

-ShaRphic_patch.exe - must be more Invisible for AV/EDR
+ShaRphic_patch.exe should be more stealthy against AV/EDR.